benchengfeng/popeyeBalluta/README.md

 ### `git clone https://github.com/benchengfeng/popeyeBalluta.git`

-clones the app from git repository into your chosen directory
+clone the app from git repository into your chosen directory

 ### `cd popeyeBalluta`